The annual W&M Veris CPA Trek brings students to Washington, DC for a closer look at the critical interplay between the private and public sectors.

-The 2012 Veris CPA Trek started before the W&M MAcc program even left in town.
+The 2013 Veris CPA Trek started before the W&M MAcc program even left town.

-We also brought along some expert friends to help us get the most out of the experience.
-Bill Bishop, partner at PwC, Richmond, with a focus on Internal Risk joined us on November 9 and Peter Atwater, President of Financial Insyghts and author of Moods and Markets, joined us on November 16.
+We were thankful to have two expert friends to help us get the most out of this experience.
+Jeanette Franzel, PCAOB Board Member, with a focus on Internal Risk joined us on August 23rd and Frank Fehrenbach, Managing Director with Deutsche Bank, joined us on September 6th.

 Tom White, W&M accounting professor emeritus and emcee of the event, sums it up this way: “It really helped the students get a sense of the bigger picture – how the housing crisis and credit default swaps got started and ultimately how they played into the US fiscal crisis.
 In turn, this allowed them to see more clearly the role of accounting and how it continues to affect today’s business environment.
 The questions they asked at the sessions really showed me that they were ready to delve deeper into regulatory issues – and that is exactly what they had the chance to do on the trip.”

 And what a trip it was.
 Check out our itinerary here.